A super easy to make AIP cornbread recipe.

 - In a blender, combine the pumpkin puree, olive oil and apple cider vinegar.
 Blend until well combined.

-- In a large bowl, mix all the dry ingredients : tigernut flour, arrow root (or tapioca), baking soda, herbs of Provence and salt.
+- In a large bowl, mix all the dry ingredients : tigernut flour, arrowroot, baking soda, salt and optional herbs de Provence (or other optional fillings).

 - Add the wet ingredients to the dry ingredients.
-Mix with a spoon and then add the olives.
-Mix again with a spoon until all ingredients are well combined.
+Mix with a spoon until well combined.
+You can add some optional olives.
+Mix again if you do decide to add some.

-- Grease a 7 inches / 18 cm diameter tin with olive oil and transfer the batter to the tin.
+- Line or lightly oil a 7 inches / 18 cm diameter cake pan and transfer the batter to the pan.
+Spread the dough with a spatula.

-- Cook for 20-25 minutes or until it reaches a golden color.
+- Cook for 20-25 minutes at 375° F (190° C) or until it reaches a golden color.
 And voilà!
-You can serve it warm or cold.Bon appétit !
+Wait for your AIP Cornbread to cool down completely before removing from the pan.Bon appétit !

 MELISSA